axtend/axlib/docs/rustdocs-release.md

 # Rustdocs Release Process

-There is [a script in place](../.maintain/rustdocs-release.sh) to manage the deployment of Substrate rustdocs at https://paritytech.github.io/substrate, which is pushing the rustdocs file in `gh-pages` branch of https://github.com/paritytech/substrate.
+There is [a script in place](../.maintain/rustdocs-release.sh) to manage the deployment of Axlib rustdocs at https://paritytech.github.io/substrate, which is pushing the rustdocs file in `gh-pages` branch of https://github.com/paritytech/substrate.